Home > Best Time to Visit Lisbon

 Lisbon in April

-- Lisbon Fish & Flavors – Hosted over 11 days during the first half of April, April 4-14 in 2019, Lisbon Fish & Flavors is an iconic gastronomic event that features seafood served by some of the most prestigious international and national chefs and restaurants.
+- Lisbon Fish & Flavors – Hosted over 11 days during the first half of April, Lisbon Fish & Flavors is an iconic gastronomic event that features seafood served by some of the most prestigious international and national chefs and restaurants.
 Attendees can take part in cooking classes and wine pairing events, as well as watch the pros at work during live cooking demos.

-- Easter Weekend– While some years Easter is in March, in 2019 Easter Weekend begins with Good Friday on April 19 and Easter Sunday falls on April 21.
+- Easter Weekend – Easter falls either in March or April.
 Expect many business closures during this time and limited public transport.
 There will be celebrations throughout Lisbon on Easter Sunday, including churches in the city center that host festivities.

 - Freedom Day – April 25 honors the Carnation Revolution, a military coup on April 25, 1974 that resulted in the fall of the Salazar dictatorship that had been in effect for nearly a half-century.

-- Belem Music Days – Held for four days at the Belem Cultural Centre, Belem Music Days is a marathon of classical music concerts.
-In 2019 it will take place from April 25 through April 28.
+- Belem Music Days – Held for 4 days at the Belem Cultural Centre, Belem Music Days is a marathon of classical music concerts.

 Lisbon in May